Admission for the January 2025 academic session is ongoing Apply Now!

 • Present data in graphs and charts.

-• Differentiate between measures of location, dispersion and partition.
+• Differentiate between measures of location, dispersion, and partition.

 • Describe the basic concepts of Skewness and Kurtosis as well as their utility function in a given data set.